tomdunbar/sympy_vector_expressions/README.md

 ## Motivation

-With Sympy we can write general symbolic expression by using symbols, functions, numbers, etc.

-Similarly, we can write symbolic matrix expression using the `MatrixExpr` module.
+With Sympy we can write general symbolic expressions using symbols, functions, numbers, etc. Similarly, we can write symbolic matrix expressions using the `MatrixExpr` module.
 We can also substitute dense or sparse matrices into those symbolic expressions.

 Unfortunately, vector expressions (involving dot and cross products, magnitude, divergence, curl, etc.) are not implemented in Sympy.
 This module is a highly experimental attempt at implementing **vector expressions**.
-At the moment, only basic functionalities and printing are implemented.
-Take a look at the Jupyter notebooks **Tutorial** to learn how to use it.
-Also, feel free to help with the development.

 ![Vector equations image](imgs/img-1.png)

 ## Mathematics implimented by the module